Enkizen/campuslan/README.md

 • A data center core that provides interconnect for all data center servers and services.
 • Intra-data center Layer 2 and Layer 3 traffic flows between servers and appliances that are switched locally on the data center core.
 • A data center that has a logical separation point for moving to an offsite location while still providing core services without redesign

+//Limitations
+All the models of routers and switches in packet tracer are outdated and end of support already.